karahmat/hawkerpedia/README.md

 The backend follows the conventional Model-View-Controller structure.

-JWT is used for authentication.
+JWT was used for authentication.

 ## User access
 There are three levels of user access: